nseeba/PF-documentation/docs/corepf.md

 ##  <span style="color:#00bdd6">Overview of the core PF algorithm</span>

-<a href="https://github.com/cms-sw/cmssw/blob/master/RecoParticleFlow/PFProducer/src/PFAlgo.cc" target="_blank" rel="noopener">PFAlgo.cc</a> - The core of Particle Flow reconstruction.

-<span style="color:red">**TO DO / Explain the code organization of PFAlgo.** ~ Maybe have here also the same flowchart that will be in the overview page?</span>

-First, the calorimeter energy deposits are connected into clusters, and then all of the tracks and clusters are linked to each other based on spatial proximity.
-Blocks can be formed from groups of linked tracks and clusters, and from these blocks particle candidates can be separated out.
+After the formation of PF blocks, particle candidates are separated out by the core PF algorithm.
 The resulting list of “particle flow candidates” becomes the input to any event interpretation algorithm in CMS.

 In each PF block the identification and reconstruction sequence proceeds as so: